Roger Marshall: Early life and education

 Marshall was born in El Dorado, Kansas.
 He attended Butler Community College before attending Kansas State University, where he received a Bachelor of Science in biochemistry and was a member of Beta Theta Pi.
 He received his Doctor of Medicine from the University of Kansas.
 He completed a residency in obstetrics and gynecology at Bayfront Medical Center in St. Petersburg, Florida.

+Physician career

+In 1998, Marshall and eight other doctors opened Great Bend Regional Medical Center in Great Bend, Kansas, where he worked as an obstetrician-gynecologist.
+From 1998 to 2012 he was owner and 2013 to 2019 co-owner of Heartland Regional OBGYN.

+Marshall charged patients an 18% annual interest rate on medical debt, and Marshall and Heartland Regional sued more than 700 patients for bills ranging from $101 to thousands of dollars.
+At the request of Marshall's lawyers, at least 81 defendants were arrested for not appearing in court.

-Marshall has served as chairman of the board of Great Bend Regional Hospital and vice president of the Farmers Bank and Trust, and has been a district governor of Rotary International.
+Marshall served as vice president of the Farmers Bank and Trust, and was a district governor of Rotary International.
 He also served seven years in the United States Army Reserve, reaching the rank of captain.